latifatcii/DailyNews/README.md

 -Subscribe to errors and show alert. <br />

 ## Upcoming
--I will use Apple's Combine framework and Delegation Pattern for binding in different branches to see cons and pros of three different binding style for MVVM.
+-I will use Apple's Combine framework and Delegation Pattern for binding in different branches to see cons and pros of three different binding solution for MVVM.

 ## 3rd Party Libraries
 -[SDWebImage](https://github.com/SDWebImage/SDWebImage) <br />